Centralia mine fire: Escalation

 The Centralia Council sent a letter to the Lehigh Valley Coal Company (LVCC) as formal notice of the fire.
-It is speculated that the town council decided that hiding the true origin of the fire would serve better than alerting the LVCC of the truth, which would most likely end in receiving no help from them.
+It is speculated that the town council had decided that hiding the true origin of the fire would serve better than alerting the LVCC of the truth, which would most likely end in receiving no help from them.
 In the letter, the borough described the starting of a fire "of unknown origin during a period of unusually hot weather".